|GetResponse standout features|

 - Slow loading time: Some GetResponse features — like the drag-and-drop email creator — take longer to get up to speed, which is frustrating when you want to create and send out marketing messages quickly.

-GetResponse offers a library of free, pre-designed email templates in five different categories: celebrate, educate, promote, sell, and welcome.
+GetResponse offers a library of free, pre-designed email templates in five categories: celebrate, educate, promote, sell, and welcome.
 These professionally designed templates help you get inspiration for your email marketing campaign and save resources and time.

 - Browse and pick a template based on your campaign goals